mlapps/lightning-getting-started-docs/README.md

 ```

 1. [clearColor](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/clearColor), specifies the color we use when we call the clear() method
-2. ImageWorker, if a the platform you run the code on support [Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)
+2. ImageWorker, if the platform you run the code on support [Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)
 3. Debug, toggles debug mode on / off
 4. Inspector, when set to true it will render out a HTML structure inside the DOM so you can inspect why certain elements are maybe rendered off-screen
 5. path, the path to the static app assets, Utils.asset() will use this folder to lookup assets
 6. log, toggles app logging on / off
 7. showVersion, if set to true, will overlay the app's version in the corner (version specified in `metadata.json`)
-8. imageServerUrl, if you have a image resizing server set the value to the endpoint
+8. imageServerUrl, if you have an image resizing server set the value to the endpoint
 9. proxyUrl, if you have access to a proxy server (i.e to cache data to speed up network request) you set the value to the endpoint
 10. textureMode, specifiy if you want to render video as a texture on the active drawing canvas